 “Exist in fact three distinct entities: 1) the individual; 2) the actual national community, that is the totality of the members of the same Ancestry, living in the same State, in a precise historical moment; 3) the nation, that historical entity which lives through the centuries, with the roots fixed in the mists of time and an indefinite future ahead of itself.
 The second severe error of democracy is that, being based on the concept of the “rights of man”, it thus recognizes and cares only for one of these three entities, the individual.
 It neglects or mocks the second, while denies the third entity.
 Instead all three have their rights and duties: the right to live and the duty to not put in danger the right to life of the other two”.

 “In turn the national community has a constant tendency to sacrifice the future – the permanent rights of the nation – to its own present interests.
-Therefore we witness to the unrestrained exploitation, even the divestiture to the foreigner, of the woods, of the mines, of the oil, forgetting that after us will come hundred of Romanian generations: our sons and the sons of our sons, who also have the right to live, to perpetuate the life of the Ancestry”.
+Therefore we witness to the unrestrained exploitation, even the sale to the foreigner, of the woods, mines and oil, forgetting that after us will come hundred of Romanian generations: our sons and the sons of our sons, who also have the right to live, to perpetuate the life of the Ancestry”.

 “Harmony can be reestablished only with the restoration of the natural order.
 The individual must be subordinated to the superior entity, the national community, and this subordinated to the nation.
 The “rights of man” are no more unlimited, but limited by the rights of the national community, and the rights of the national community limited by the rights of the nation”.